9health/00-dotnet-tutorial/201_samples/README.md

 cd 201_samples
 ```

-Build the project (should be used before running in a large project)
+Compile the project (should be used before running in a large project)
 ```
-dotnet compile
+dotnet build
 ```

 Run the project